punkave/zoltar/README.md

 Just click the "↺" icon.

+## Changing the Configuration

+See `config-example.js` for configurable parameters.
+Copy that file to `config.js` and it will take effect.
+If you change the proxy port you must also change it in `proxy.pac` and you may need to select that file again in your operating system's network control panel.

 ## About P'unk Avenue and Apostrophe

 `node-dev-proxy` was created at [P'unk Avenue](http://punkave.com) to support our work developing projects with Apostrophe, an open-source content management system built on node.js. `node-dev-proxy` isn't mandatory for Apostrophe and vice versa, but they play very well together.
 If you like `node-dev-proxy` you should definitely [check out the Apostrophe sandbox project](http://github.com/punkave/apostrophe-sandbox).

 ## Support

+First off: thanks to `proxy.pac` node-dev-proxy only looks at .dev sites and keeps its filthy mitts completely off the rest of your web traffic.
+So if a website is not working, don't blame node-dev-proxy.
+It wasn't even there, okay?

-Feel free to open issues on [github](http://github.com/punkave/node-dev-proxy).
+Having said that... feel free to open issues on [github](http://github.com/punkave/node-dev-proxy).
 We welcome pull requests.

 <a href="http://punkave.com/"><img src="https://raw.github.com/punkave/node-dev-proxy/master/logos/logo-box-builtby.png" /></a>